gwalliman/genost_interpreter/README.md

 Bodies have variable scopes, although this is only pertinent for the main body, and for method bodies.
 Variables declared within a body belong to that body's scope and are accessible by any child bodies within that body.
 A parent body cannot, however, access variables declared within a child body.
+Effectively, this gives us a semi-dynamic scope.
+A child body within a parent body has access to both its own local variables and the parent body's variables.
+This continues for as deep as the child bodies are defined.
+However, a body cannot access the variables of a body that is not its ancestor, even if that non-ancestor body has called it.

 Note that methods can be declared anywhere, including inside other method bodies.
 However, all methods are accessible from everywhere in the program.